A speakers bureau that represents the best original thinkers,

-Today, Hoffman is the founder and principle of Modern Arena, a brand advisory group for both startups and Fortune 500 brands.
-He earned a Bachelor of Fine Arts from the Minneapolis College of Art and Design and is a member of their Board of Trustees as well as chair of their innovation committee.
-Hoffman has served as a guest lecturer for the Andreesen Horowitz Talent & Opportunity Fund, Bain & Company consulting, the One Club for Creativity’s One School and as an Innovation Juror at the University of Portland.
+Greg earned a Bachelor of Fine Arts from the Minneapolis College of Art and Design, and is now a member of their Board of Trustees and a chair of their innovation committee.
+Hoffman was included on AdAge’s Power Players list, and has served as a guest lecturer for the Andreesen Horowitz Talent & Opportunity Fund, the One Club for Creativity’s One School and as an Innovation Juror at the University of Portland.